 The beach in question, and indeed much of Eriboll, lay at the end of a side-track that passed through Eriboll Farm.
 It was to that beach that the ferry from Portnancon had run back in the 1870s.

 The road lost height as it rounded Kempie Bay (home to a fish farm) and the tiny settlement of Kempie.
-This was labelled ‘Kempy’ on OS maps in the 40s and as ‘Kempy House’ in the 20s.
+This was labelled ‘Kempy House’ on OS maps from the 1920s to the ’40s.
 Before that, the OS labelled the same place as Ach’ a Ghearraiseach (‘field of the swingle-chain’).
 Whatever you want to call it, there was very little there and I kept going…